Sound recordings 3

 Trouble listening to the recordings?▼ Click here for more information

 For each recording you should see a “player” with controls including a play/pause button and a volume control.
 The appearance of the player may vary depending on which browser you are using and how it is set up.
 Click the right-pointing triangle to play, and move forward or back by clicking on the corresponding part of the track.

-To use the player, your browser either needs to support HTML5 – most modern browsers do – or to have Flash installed and enabled.
+To use the player, your browser needs to support HTML5 – most modern browsers do.
+We abandoned support for Flash in November 2017.

-If you have any problems, please contact (tel 518 025).
+If you have any problems, please contact .
 It would help if you could tell me the name and version number of your browser (Firefox, Internet Explorer etc.) and which operating system you are using (Windows, Mac, iOS, Android etc.).